Research Thrust 1: Electro-thermal analysis of ultra wide bandgap power electronic devices based on AlGaN, Ga2O3, and

 Research Thrust 5: Elctro-thermo-mechanical reliability of AlScN and PZT piezoMEMS.

-Why is our research important? – For commercial and military power conversion and radio frequency (RF) applications, device engineers leading the research field are employing new base materials to construct higher performance transistors and diodes that are smaller in size and more efficient than conventional silicon (Si) based devices.
-Intense research efforts during the past decade led to successful development of wide bandgap semiconductor devices based on SiC and GaN.
-We are focusing on “generation-after-next” ultra-wide bandgap devices based on AlGaN, β-Ga2O3, and diamond that can further push device performance limits beyond those for current state-of-the-art systems.
+Why is our research important? – For commercial and military power conversion and radio frequency (RF) applications, new base materials are being adopted to construct transistors and diodes with higher performance/efficiency and smaller size than conventional Si-based devices.
+Intense research efforts during the past decade led to successful development of wide bandgap (WBG) semiconductor devices based on SiC and GaN.
+We are focusing on “generation-after-next” ultra-wide bandgap (UWBG) devices based on AlGaN, β-Ga2O3, and diamond that can further push the performance limit beyond that for current state-of-the-art devices.

-However, there is a challenge for successful transition to these new device technologies.
+However, a critical challenge exists that hinders the successful transition to these new device technologies.
 Smaller size and higher power means substantially higher power density for individual devices.
-Then how high is the heat flux for individual wide bandgap or ultra-wide bandgap devices?
+Then how high can the heat flux of a WBG or UWBG device reach?

 Larger than that on the Sun’s surface!

-Therefore, we inevitably face a serious thermal issue.
-Recall that the motivation to develop wide bandgap and/or ultra-wide bandgap parts is to further reduce the system size and to increase the power handling capability.
-So things will get hot…really hot which is not a good idea.
+Therefore, WBG and UWBG devices inevitably face a serious thermal issue.
 The following figure shows the significance and reality of thermal issues related with these ultra-high performance electronic devices.

 Here is a brief description of our optical thermography techniques: